 What an exhilarating week it has been for us.
-Orientation week of our 1st batch, session 2022-26, at Lovely Professional University, took off with unmatched enthusiasm and joy on September 9, 2022.
-On the eve of Homecoming, the Kalvium students touched base by getting lost on-campus!
+Orientation week of our 1st cohort, session 2022-26, at Lovely Professional University, took off with unmatched enthusiasm and joy on September 9, 2022.
+On the eve of Homecoming, the Kalvium students touched base by getting lost on campus!
 First things first, it is homecoming; isn’t it?
 Students are going to build a home away from home; kilometres away from people they have known their entire lives to date.
-These students will thrive amongst strangers that will grow to be their best of friends, maybe even family, over the next four years.
+These students will thrive amongst strangers that will grow to be their best friends, maybe even family, over the next four years.

 They’ll understand friendship and the value of relationships.
 Students will experience a rollercoaster of emotions such as empathy, sadness, loneliness, and sheer joy.
 Additionally, Kalvium students will experience work ethics of professionalism, responsibility, communication, and the struggles of working life.
 We are excited, and so are the students!

 Let’s briefly look at students getting lost on the first day.
 You see, the University is an avant-garde campus spread over 600 acres on the outskirts of Jalandhar.
 One is bound to lose their way around campus on their first day–maybe even the second and third!
 It took the Kalvium team a few visits themselves before they got a hang of the campus buildings.
 However, as Computer Science students who’ll be pulling long hours in front of the screen and at their desks, the walk from one building to another will definitely help with their fitness goals!

 Graduation to Adulthood: Breaking the Ice